-- Progress toward the aspirational target of 30% city-wide canopy cover (refer Section 1.3) - Progress toward the broad goals (Protect, Grow, Engage, Investigate- refer Section 1.3) - 3.
+- 1. Progress toward the aspirational target of 30% city-wide canopy cover (refer Section 1.3) - 2.
+Progress toward the broad goals (Protect, Grow, Engage, Investigate- refer Section 1.3) - 3.
 Progress toward the shorter-term objectives (refer Action Plan Table 4) - 4.
 Achievement of the actions and their determined, measurable targets under the Annual Urban Forest Action Plan for the given year.

-Reporting on the progress and measures of success of the UFS actions will be undertaken annually and provided with the following years' annual action plan.
+Reporting on the progress and measures of success of the UFS actions will be undertaken annually through the City's Corporate Business Plan, and provided with the following years' annual action plan.
 Additionally, key updates on the UFS will be reported via an Urban Forest landing page on the City's website.